rzeczuchy/shmup-game/README.md

 # shmup-game

-A repository for an untitled space shooter game.
+Repository for in('w')aders - a space shooter minigame in pure JS.